cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 administrative domains.
 So, the construction of a digital twin network system needs to consider the following major challenges:

+Large-scale challenge:
-Large-scale challenge: A digital twin of large-scale networks will significantly increase the complexity of data acquisition and storage and the design and implementation of relevant models.
+:A digital twin of large-scale networks will significantly increase the complexity of data acquisition and storage and the design and implementation of relevant models.